mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/detox.md

 - Remove spaces and other undesirable characters from a file's name `detox {{file}}`

-- Show how detox would rename all of the files in a directory tree `detox --dry-run -r {{directory}}`
+- Show how detox would rename all the files in a directory tree `detox --dry-run -r {{directory}}`

 - Remove spaces and other undesirable characters from all files in a directory tree